Want to boost your brainpower? Get more sleep!

-So how much sleep is enough?
-General guidelines suggest adults get 7 to 9 hours of sleep each night.
-Falling asleep and staying asleep is difficult for many people, especially those who suffer from night sweats or hot flashes.
-Slipping into restorative REM sleep is difficult when you feel overheated and your bedding gets soaked with perspiration.
-For hours of uninterrupted sleep, using performance sleep products from Cool-jams™ helps keep you cooler and drier.
-Our bedding is made from our proprietary Outlast technology which helps maintain the climate under the covers to prevent uncomfortable overheating and sweating.
+To encourage hours of uninterrupted sleep, using performance sleep products from Cool-jams™ helps keep you cooler and drier.
+Our bedding is made from cool, natural Bamboo fibers or from our proprietary Outlast technology which helps maintain the climate under the covers to prevent uncomfortable overheating and sweating.
 Excess heat is absorbed by microcapsules as your body temperature rises, and releases them as your body cools.
-The result is a steady temperature throughout the night.
+Either bedding option will result is a steady temperature throughout the night.

 With our assortment of cooling sheets, pillows, mattress pads and more, you'll create the perfect sleeping environment that'll allow you to get the uninterrupted sleep your brain needs to stay sharp.